santiagocoelho/santiagocoelho.github.io/_publications/2010-10-01-paper-title-number-2.md

 date: 2019-02-01
 venue: 'Magnetic Resonance in Medicine'
 paperurl: 'http://santiagocoelho.github.io/files/paper2.pdf'
-citation: 'Coelhoet al. Resolving degeneracy in diffusion MRI biophysical model parameter estimation using double diffusion encoding.
+citation: 'Coelho et al. Resolving degeneracy in diffusion MRI biophysical model parameter estimation using double diffusion encoding.
 Magn Reson Med.
 2019; 82: 395– 410.'
 ---
 This paper shows that incorporating double diffusion encoding (DDE) measurements help resolve the degeneracy in the parameter estimation for the Standard Model of diffusion in white matter for a Watson fiber distribution function (ODF).
 This is also the case for an arbitrary ODF, as was later proved.